 What happens if there is a mismatch?

 That depends on the input device and the amp jack's characteristics.
 In many cases you'll get nothing, a very low signal level, distortion, or possibly a hum or buzz.
-In the case of an Ultra-high piezo pickup (like most upright bass pickups) and into a high impedance "bass guitar" amp (which expects high impedances in the bass guitar range), you'll ordinarily hear artifacts of the mismatch in the form of a thin, sort of "quacky" bass response, something that will make we bass players very unhappy.
+In the case of an Ultra-high piezo pickup (like most upright bass pickups) and into a high impedance "bass guitar" amp (which expects high impedances in the bass guitar range), you'll ordinarily hear artifacts of the mismatch in the form of a thin, sort of "quacky" bass response, something that will make we bass players very unhappy - the impedance discrepancy actually creates a sort of "filter" that cuts certain frequencies.
 It's not as noticeable with higher pitched instruments, these artifacts most audibly affect lower frequencies.
 FYI: It's ok to plug high impedance instruments and devices into ultrahigh impedance inputs.

 How can I avoid a mismatch?

-The most common solution is to use an impedance matching (buffering) preamp, one that is usually aimed at acoustic instruments and has a 1 megohm (1meg
+The most common solution is to use an impedance buffering preamp, one that is usually aimed at acoustic instruments and has a 1 megohm (1meg

 or 1 million ohms) or higher input impedance.
 There are a variety of devices out there, from simple, basic preamps that offer little to those that have a wide range of features to control your sound.
 There are also many amplifiers that offer an input impedance suited for piezo type transducers, so an external preamp isn't necessary.

 Common Questions regarding amplifier inputs: